 - Start planning early.
-District-nominated teacher of the year applications (available here when nominations are open) are due to the appropriate Regional Education Service Center in June of each school year.
+District-nominated teacher of the year applications are due to the appropriate Regional Education Service Center in June of each school year.

 - Give the project high priority.
 Talk to administrators in other districts that participate.
 Check with the regional coordinator at your Education Service Center if you do not know which districts participate.
 Contact the state coordinator at TASA for assistance.